 If you do determine that you need to leave the site before the program is over for some reason please note that we cannot guarantee that an Institute vehicle will be able to drive you.
-There is a bus service 2 days a week from a nearby village (Friday and Tuesday) returning to Calca in the Sacred Valley.
+There is a bus service on most days from the local village of Huallla returning to Calca in the Sacred Valley.